cloudflare/terraform-provider-cloudflare/docs/resources/zone.md

 - `jump_start` (Boolean) Whether to scan for DNS records on creation.
 Ignored after zone is created.
 - `paused` (Boolean) Whether this zone is paused (traffic bypasses Cloudflare).
 Defaults to `false`.
 - `plan` (String) The name of the commercial plan to apply to the zone.
 Available values: `free`, `lite`, `pro`, `pro_plus`, `business`, `enterprise`, `partners_free`, `partners_pro`, `partners_business`, `partners_enterprise`.
 - `type` (String) A full zone implies that DNS is hosted with Cloudflare.
 A partial zone is typically a partner-hosted zone or a CNAME setup.
 Available values: `full`, `partial`.
 Defaults to `full`.
+Note the `partial` type requires contacting the Cloudflare customer success or account team to be enabled.

 ### Read-Only